ponylang/pony-patterns/docs/async/actorpromise.md

 end
 ```

 The problem with this is that as our real-world problems get more complex, simple loops like this are just not powerful enough.
 In bigger, more complex models, there is often a _cost_ to asking an actor for its internal state.
-It might not be a pre-calculated field.
+It might not be a precalculated field.
 Instead, invoking `summarize` might make calls to external systems, databases, or microservices.

 Naively running through the summarization method in a for loop could cause a consumer to wait an indeterminate amount of time.
 By sending out a flood of promises, we can let each of the actors fulfill the promise on their own time and we'll get the results back far sooner than if we'd done the requests synchronously.
 This also gives us an added degree of reliability - by sending out these promises, we can also set a timeout in the collector so that we can build in things like a "circuit breaker" and return data indicating that we couldn't summarize all of the accounts.